netj/3x/runner/README.md

 The handler must stop any running executions of its type.
-It should move back all the runs that it has stopped to the `plan` list and clean up their intermediate data.
+It should move back all the runs that it has stopped to the `plan` list and clean up their intermediate data using the queue-sync handler.

 ### queue-refresh

     queue-refresh [ARG]...

+This handler is used for reflecting the execution status of the queue.
+However, it is not supposed to reflect current intermediate data of the runs that are marked as `running`.
+That should be handled by the queue-sync handler.

+### queue-sync

+    queue-sync [ARG]...

-This handler is used for reflecting the execution status to the `running` list of the queue.
-When there are runs that are not in fact in execution, it may or may not move them back to the `plan` list and clean up their intermediate data as the queue-stop handler is supposed to do.
+This handler is used for synchronizing the repository data with the current data for the runs that are listed in the `running` list.
+When there are runs that are in fact not executing but marked as so, it must move them back to the `plan` list and clean up their intermediate data.
+Otherwise, for executing runs, it must update the intermediate data of their run directories with current data.

 ### queue-changed